maitrix-org/llm-reasoners/examples/Eurus/README.md

 # Eurus

-This is an example of using Eurus-LM to perform best-of-N sampling with Llama-3 8B as the base model.
+This is an example of using Eurus-RM ([Yuan et al., 2024](https://arxiv.org/html/2404.02078v1)) to perform best-of-N sampling with Llama-3 8B as the base model.

+## Introduction

+Eurus-RM-7B is trained on a mixture of UltraInteract, UltraFeedback, and UltraSafety, with a specifically designed reward modeling objective for reasoning to directly increase.

+EURUS-RM-7B stands out as the best 7B RM overall and achieves similar or better performance than much larger baselines.
+Particularly, it outperforms GPT-4 in certain tasks.

+## Running the example

 Prerequisites:
 - Download LLama-3 8B model.